Sanketsayal/employee-review/README.md

    ````

  # Admin Login First Time
- pass: iamironman

-#### If you want to make an employee as admin then use the secret key : monkey.
+ If you want to make an employee as admin then use the secret key : monkey.

 ### Features